 Archive | February, 2011

-This Friday I wanted to do an open Q&A with Access Legal lawyer Dave Escandell as a couple of questions have been arising regarding using helmet camera footage for prosecution and for uploading content to YouTube.
+This Friday I wanted to do an open Q&A alongside a lawyer as a couple of questions have been arising regarding using helmet camera footage for prosecution and for uploading content to YouTube.
 If you have any questions therefore please leave them in the comments.
-Here are answers to two of the […]
+To kick things off here are the answers to two of the […]

 In the overhauling an old bike series we come up to our latest upgrade.
 The bicycle tyres – a fairly economic upgrade at £25 per tyre.
 When do I change my bicycle tyres?
 If your tyre looks a little like my old tyre in the picture above then it’s probably time to upgrade.
 As you […]